ixt/dotfiles/README.md

 # dotfiles
-these are my dotfiles. nothing special. zsh, x11 and vim (at time of writing)
+these are my dotfiles. nothing special. mostly vim configs (at time of writing)